ygabo/chatgo/README.md

 Frontend: [AngularJS](https://angularjs.org/)

 For personal learning purposes only.
+Project still in progress.